flux-framework/flux-operator/docs/development/developer-guide.md

 requires system libraries, and thus would be annoying to add as a dependency.

-These criteria are taken from the [flux-sched](https://github.com/flux-framework/flux-sched/blob/master/src/test/docker/focal/Dockerfile) base image, and we strongly suggest you use this for your base container to make development easier!
+These criteria are taken from the [flux-sched](https://github.com/flux-framework/flux-sched/blob/master/src/test/docker/focal/Dockerfile) base image [availble on Docker hub](https://hub.docker.com/r/fluxrm/flux-sched) as `fluxrm/flux-sched:focal`, and we strongly suggest you use this for your base container to make development easier!
 If you intend to use the [Flux RESTful API](https://github.com/flux-framework/flux-restful-api) to interact with your cluster, ensure that flux (python bindings) are on the path, along with either python or python3 (depending on which you used to install Flux).
 If/when needed we can lift some of these constraints, but for now they are reasonable.
+If you use this image, you should have python3 and pip3 available to you, and the active user is `fluxuser`.
+This means if you want to add content, either you'll need to change the user to `root` in a build (and back to `fluxuser` at the end), use sudo, or install to `/home/fluxuser`.

 ## Testing